 Property Tax Sale

-The 2018 auction was held Wednesday October 10, 2018 at 9:30 a.m.
+451 N Government Way in Coeur d'Alene, Idaho.
+The 2021 auction will be held Tuesday October 5, 2021 at 10:00 a.m.
 Please be aware a secondary auction may be held whenever the Board of County Commissioners deems necessary to dispose of any unresolved properties from the prior tax sale or properties deemed surplus.

-The sales will be advertised in the Coeur d'Alene Press Newspaper two weeks prior to any additional auction.
+The sales will be advertised in the Coeur d'Alene Press Newspaper no later than two weeks prior to any additional auction.
 The auction list will also be available at the County Treasurer's Office and the front office of the Board of County Commissioners (BOCC).

 Participating in the Auction